LukasGalliker/ese2013-team9/README.md

 	4. Push the changes online to the master branch
 	5. Make a pull request against the original repositry master branch
 	6. Pull request should be merged only, if all team members have commented with +1 to give their vote, if this is the case the responsible for the pull request can merge the change into the projects master branch
-	7. Do the mergin of pull request in the original repository via the web frontend, so nobody would have to fork the "real/original" repository and thus maybe make unintentional changes
+	7. Do the merging of pull request in the original repository via the web frontend, so nobody would have to fork the "real/original" repository and thus maybe make unintentional changes
 	8. For faster testing, it would be very handy if everybody could compile an actual .apk package that can be tested on a real device!
 - Eclipse
 	- We want a multilanguage app, all strings should always be translated to german and english in their respecitve folders (res/values for english, res/values-de for german)